Artbreeder: Notable usages

+Changes to Artbreeder

+ArtBreeder underwent an overhaul, introducing several features to enhance the user experience.
+Among these updates is the integration SD-XL, developed by stability.ai.
+Additionally, ArtBreeder also added a functionality known as ControlNet, which enables users to create images based on specific poses.
+With ControlNet, users can incorporate various poses into their AI Artworks.
+More features that were introduced into Artbreeder, are Pattern, which creates AI Pattern Images, Outpainting or Uncropping was also an added feature to Artbreeder, that allows the user to expand the image beyond the normal dimensions of the image.

 Reception

 The artwork generated by users of the website has been described as "beautiful" and "surreal," drawing comparisons to "weird, incomprehensible dreams" that "somehow touch the deep, unconscious parts of [the] mind".
 However, the generated faces were noted as "creepy and 'off'", and still nowhere near the quality attained by actual digital artists.

 Additionally, the site faced criticism for perceived confusing aspects of the AI's behavior.
 Jonathan Bartlett of Mind Matters News noted that "As is always the case with AI, sometimes the [gene] knobs don't work as expected and sometimes the results are... strange," while conceding that Artbreeder was still "probably the start of a new future of made-to-order stock images."
 Writers from Hyperallergic also took issue with perceived racial biases in the Portraits model, citing a comment from a user who faced difficulty from the neural network while attempting to darken the skin of a portrait to match a source image.